Leave comments or report a bug

 Blue carbon farming is a potentially compatible and alternative land use in the transitioning floodplain.
 Because carbon credits can be produced and traded, it may also be a potential form of income in the future.
 Council is trialling a blue carbon project on council-owned land to determine the feasibility of blue carbon farming and will share learnings with private landholders.
 The blue carbon trials are taking place on council-owned land between Yandina Coolum Road, River Road and Yandina Creek.
 Blue carbon farming may be of interest to some Blue Heart landholders who are wishing to explore alternative land use and incomes.

-Blue carbon farming is relatively new in Australia and there are currently no registered projects.
-That means there are no Australian blue carbon credits on the market.
+Blue carbon farming is relatively new in Australia.
+This is the first blue carbon project registered under the Clean Energy Regulator.
+That means there are no previous Australian blue carbon credits on the market.
 Given an important component of understanding the feasibility of blue carbon farming is the market price of blue carbon credits, it is likely to be several years before we have enough information to effectively assess the economic feasibility of this.

-Council has submitted an application to the Australian Government’s Clean Energy Regulator to register council-owned land under the Carbon Credits (Carbon Farming Initiative - Tidal Restoration of Blue Carbon Ecosystems) Methodology Determination 2022.
-The regulator is in the process of reviewing and assessing the application and associated documents, which includes a Mosquito Management Plan and Hydrological Report.
+Council has registered council-owned land with the Australian Government’s Clean Energy Regulator under the Carbon Credits (Carbon Farming Initiative - Tidal Restoration of Blue Carbon Ecosystems) Methodology Determination 2022.
+This process involved reviewing and assessing the application and associated documents, which includes a Mosquito Management Plan and Hydrological Report.

 Where do the funds from Blue Heart come from?